zoalfkardeeb/fakenewsProject/README.md

 •	Fine-tune and optimize the model using the validation data.

-3-Model Evaluation and Testing (week 2-3):
+3-Model Evaluation and Testing (2-3 weeks):

 •	Evaluate the performance of the model using the validation and test data.